usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 The unencrypted key and activation secret or biometric sample (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be erased from memory immediately after an authentication transaction has taken place.

 #### 5.1.8.2.
-Multi-Factor Cryptographic Software Verifiers
+Multi-factor Cryptographic Software Verifiers

 The requirements for a multi-factor cryptographic software verifier are identical to those for a multi-factor cryptographic device verifier, described in [Section 5.1.9.2](#mfcdv).

 #### 5.1.9.
-Multi-Factor Cryptographic Devices
+Multi-factor Cryptographic Devices

 <div class="text-left" markdown="1">
 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Multi-factor-crypto-device.png" alt="authenticator" style="width: 100px;height: 100px;min-width:100px;min-height:100px;"/></td>
     <td>A multi-factor cryptographic device is a hardware device that performs cryptographic operations using a protected cryptographic key(s) that require activation through a second authentication factor.
 Authentication is accomplished by proving possession of the device and control of the key.
 The authenticator output is provided by direct connection to the user endpoint and is highly dependent on the specific cryptographic device and protocol, but it is typically some type of signed message.
-The MF Cryptographic device is <i>something you have</i>, and it SHALL be activated by either <i>something you know</i> or <i>something you are</i>.</td>
+The multi-factor cryptographic device is <i>something you have</i>, and it SHALL be activated by either <i>something you know</i> or <i>something you are</i>.</td>
   </tr>
   </table>
   </div>

 #### 5.1.9.1.
-Multi-Factor Cryptographic Device Authenticators
+Multi-factor Cryptographic Device Authenticators

 Multi-factor cryptographic device authenticators use tamper-resistant hardware to encapsulate a secret key that is unique to the authenticator and is accessible only through the input of an additional factor, either a memorized secret or a biometric.
 The authenticator operates by signing a challenge nonce presented through a direct computer interface such as a USB port.
 Although cryptographic devices contain software, they differ from cryptographic software authenticators by the fact that all embedded software is under control of the CSP (or manufacturer), and that the entire authenticator is subject to any applicable FIPS 140 requirements at the AAL being authenticated.